This fall walk scavenger hunt is a fantastic way to enjoy a fun activity with your kids.

 Instructions are provided on the worksheet.
 Your kids will color in the objects as they see or find them.

-This scavenger hunt for kids features fall nature themes, including:
+This scavenger hunt for kids features fall nature themes, including this list of items:

 - Spider web